What is the Michelin Green Star?

 Many work directly with growers, farmers and fishermen; forage in hedgerows and woodlands; grow plants and rear animals; and use regenerative methods such as no-dig vegetable gardens and successional cover crop growing.

-They also often go beyond environmental considerations to address the quality of life of their staff, as well as contributing to local, national or global charitable and educational projects.
+They also often go beyond environmental considerations to address issues related to ethics and wellbeing, as well as contributing to local, national or global charitable and educational projects.

 Who is eligible for a Michelin Green Star?

-Any restaurant in the Michelin Guide (UK/Republic of Ireland) is eligible, whether it holds a Michelin Plate, Bib Gourmand or a Michelin Star.
+Any restaurant in the Michelin Guide is eligible, whether it holds a Michelin Plate, Bib Gourmand or a Michelin Star.

 What are the Michelin Inspectors looking for when they award a Michelin Green Star?

 There is no specific formula for awarding a Michelin Green Star, as every restaurant and its surrounding region has a unique set of conditions.
-The Inspectors are simply looking for those at the top of their game when it comes to sustainable practices, and take into account the following criteria:
+The Inspectors are simply looking for those at the top of their game when it comes to their sustainable practices.

 When was the Michelin Green Star launched?